If you can't find the information you're looking for and still have questions, please do not hesitate to reach out to us. We're here to help.

 I'm a US student (citizen or permanent resident), is there a GSD specific financial aid application for me to apply?

 Yes, prospective US students will need to submit both the FAFSA (Free Application for Federal Student Aid) and internal financial aid application.
 You will only be considered for a financial aid package after submitting both forms.
 The FAFSA can be found online.
-Information on how to complete the internal financial aid application will be emailed to prospective US students in mid-January.
-Both the FAFSA and internal financial aid application will need to be submitted by February 9, 2018.
+Information on how to complete the internal financial aid application will be made available once you have completed your admissions application.
+Both the FAFSA and the internal financial aid application will need to be submitted by February 4, 2022.

 What does it mean to qualify for financial aid?
 How do I know if I qualify?